Abijeet/dotconfig/README.md

 ## xbindkeys
 Xbindkeys is used to configure the "multimedia/special" keys on the laptop

-Copy contents of `xbindkeys` to home directory.
+Copy contents of `xbindkeys` and `.xsessionrc` to the home directory.